Supervised learning for robust quantum control in composite-pulse systems: Supervised Learning Model

-where $|\Psi_\mathrm{T}\rangle$ is the target state, and $|\Psi\rangle$ is the final state of the system after performing composite pulses.
-With regard to quantum gate operations, ${F}(\bm{\epsilon_k})$ can be written as
+where $|\Psi_\mathrm{T}\rangle$ is the target state and $|\Psi\rangle$ is the final state of the system after performing composite pulses.
+With regard to quantum gate operations, ${F}(\bm{x}_k)$ can be written as

-where $U_\mathrm{T}$ is the target quantum gate, $M$ is the dimension of $U_\mathrm{T}$, and $U$ denotes the total evolution operator for composite pulses.
+where $\mathrm{\mathbf{U}}_\mathrm{T}$ is the target quantum gate with $M$ being its dimension, and $\mathcal{U}_{\mathrm{tot}}$ denotes the total evolution operator for composite pulses.
 Then, the cost function of the supervised learning model is defined by

-which represents the average of all loss functions, and $K$ is the sample size.
+which represents the average of all loss functions, where $K$ is the sample size.
+The phase parameters $\bm{\theta}$ are trained in the direction that the cost function~(\ref{cost9}) decreases.